c2pir/ArdOscilloscope/README.md

 Installation:
 	-> install python 3 (on window check "Add to path" or do a python3 virtual env and activate it) -> run "install.cmd" (need an internet connexion)
-	-> run "run.bat"
+	-> Upload the corresponding ino to your Arduino board (don't forget to close the Serial Monitor if you have it open) -> run "run.bat"

 Actual coverage: